nidhal-selmi/robertlerobot/README.md

 ripe strawberries and coordinate the harvesting sequence.

 `new_detect.py` runs on the Raspberry Pi and shows a local interface using OpenCV.
-Press **n** to capture a new stereo pair and run detection.
+Press **n** to capture a burst of stereo frames and run detection.
+The script averages the 3D positions of the detected markers over several frames for more stable measurements.
 The left camera, right camera and detection overlay are displayed in separate windows.

 Additional Arduino sketches would control the mechanical actuators that move the robotic arm and gripper.